malba-blockchain/Security-Token-ERC-3643-Testnet-Deployment/README.md

 ## Contributing to ERC-3643 Raptor Scaffold ETH version

 We welcome contributions to this version!
-My goal is to spread the usage of security tokens that can be fully compliant to bring the evolution of financial services to our companies.
+My goal is to spread the usage of security tokens that can be fully compliant to bring the evolution of financial services to the world.

 Future looks bright.